-According to the Islamic traditions, a person’s name is always linked with his or her father.
-Let’s take an example of the companions, Ali ibn Abi Talib (RA), Umar bin Khattab (RA), Maryam Bint Imran (RA), Zainab binte Jaish and many others, you will always find these people using their father’s name.
+According to Islamic traditions, a person’s name is always linked with his or her father.
+Let’s take an example of the companions, Ali ibn Abi Talib (RA), Umar bin Khattab (RA), Maryam Bint Imran (RA), Zainab binte Jaish, and many others, you will always find these people using their father’s name.

 Even if a woman wants to change her name, and use her husband’s name as her last name then she can never do it.
-During the Prophet (PBUH) days, it was compulsory to link father name as well as if she is married then she can be referred as “wife of”, let’s take an example, Zainab binte Jaysh zawjun Nabi, this means “Zainab, the daughter of Jaysh, who is the wife of the Prophet (PBUH).
+During the Prophet (PBUH) days, it was compulsory to link the father’s name as well as if she is married then she can be referred to as “wife of”, let’s take an example, Zainab binte Jaysh zawjun Nabi, this means “Zainab, the daughter of Jaysh, who is the wife of the Prophet (PBUH).

-Here is what Quran says about it;
+Here is what Quran says about it

-Here is what Hadith says about it;
+Here is what Hadith says about it